touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

 ### 2 Modify the Gradle Build

 Find the `build.gradle.kts` file where you configure the multiplatform module you'd like to publish.
-Add the KMM Bridge Gradle plugin:
+Add the KMMBridge Gradle plugin:

 ```kotlin
 plugins {